-The authorised member of staff should take reasonable steps to check the ownership of the mob electronic device before carrying out a search.
+The authorised member of staff should take reasonable steps to check the ownership of the mobile phone/personal electronic device before carrying out a search.

 The authorised member of staff should take care that, where possible, searches should not take place in public places e.g. an occupied classroom, which might be considered as exploiting the learner being searched.